 The second circuit uses SPST bush buttons and SCRs to control the power to the coil.
 The circuit works but is complex.

-The value of the capacitors in the circuits is only a guesstimate.
+The value of the capacitors in the circuits is only a suggestion.
 Smaller values may work equally well for a particular switch motor.
 Turnouts for crossovers may need larger capacitors.

 The explanations for the circuits on these pages cannot hope to cover every situation on every layout.
 For this reason be prepared to do some experimenting to get the results you want.
 This is especially true of circuits such as the "Across Track Infrared Detection" circuits and any other circuit that relies on other than direct electronic inputs, such as switches.